-Isolated and Cross Margin
+Margin - Isolated and Cross Margin

-While trading derivatives, margin refers to the amount of asset you need to deposit into your leveraged position.
+While traders trade derivatives, margin refers to the amount of asset you need to deposit into your leveraged position.
 Initial Margin and Maintenance Margin refers to the initial minimum amount of assets you need to enter a position and the minimum amount of assets you need to keep that position away from liquidation.
 At BaseFEX, you can choose two types of margin:

-If you choose a Isolated Margin, your liability is limited to the initial margin posted.
+If you choose an Isolated Margin, your liability is limited to the initial margin posted.
 When the liquidation happens, any Available Balance you have will not be used to add margin to your position.

 You can manage your leverage with the slider on the left of the front page.